xemu-project/xemu-website/docs/docs/testing.md

     * Once your report is filed, it should appear on the site within an hour.

 ### Reachability
-There may be follow up questions about your compatibility report on the Discord server, or on GitHub if you've filed an issue.
-It's important for reporters to be reachable in order to help get to the bottom of issues.
-If a tester cannot be reached, the tester role may be removed from the associated account.
+There may be follow-up questions about your compatibility report, either on the Discord server or GitHub if you've filed an issue.
+Staying reachable helps us resolve issues more effectively.
+If we're unable to get in touch after reasonable attempts, the associated tester role may be removed to ensure active participation.

 ### On playing "100%" of a game
 While thorough testing is appreciated, it's not practical to demand volunteer testers play a game entirely every time a new version of xemu is released.
 Therefore, for Playable status we do not require a complete playthrough of the game.
 Instead, we request that people report issues as they run into them and we will operate with available knowledge.
 If there are severe issues with a game, it will recieve a different label.
 If you do complete a game, we would like to know about it.
 Let us know on Discord.